 Rotating an object around a circle or a reference point in Adobe Illustrator without using the rotate tool is a difficult task to accomplish.
 Most beginners in Illustrator, at some point in their learning curve have to discover or learn to use the rotate tool.
-Rotate tool is one of those indispensable tools which you need if you want to place objects around a circle or around a central reference point, like the spokes of a wheel.
+It’s one of those indispensable tools which you will need if you want to place objects around a circle or around a central reference point, like the spokes of a wheel.

 Doing this without using the rotate tool is very difficult and you would never get perfect results.
 Rotate tool on the other hand would help you to get accurate and precise placement of the objects.

 Rotate tool can either rotate an object on its own central point or around a different reference point selected by you.
 The two animated images below would better explain the difference between the two rotation methods.

 To rotate an object around it own center point, Simply select it with the Selection Tool (V) and then Double click the Rotate Tool (R) in the toolbar.
 If Rotate tool is not visible on the Toolbar then you can press R on the keyboard to enable it and then double click it in the toolbar.

 This would open the Rotate Tool Dialog Box.
 In the dialog Box enter the value for the angle (let’s say 30°) and then select Copy . ( Don’t click on OK as doing so would rotate the object itself instead of creating it’s duplicate copy).